MagentaSketches/100-days-of-code/log.md

 **Thoughts**
 Feel like I have learned a great deal and how to find information in the future and how Unity works.

+### Day 5: Tuesday, June 15, 2021

+**Today's Progress**:
+Challenge 1 - Plane Programming - finished the challenge and bonus challenge.
+Included fixing bugs, adding functionality and creating new script to make propeller spin.

+**Thoughts**

+I didn't Google once to complete any of it.
+I used documentation and did refer to first prototype for help.